Ambiciones provides a supportive community designed to meet the unique needs of Hispanic/Latino students.

 The program provides networking opportunities, educational and recreational activities, and workshops with other Hispanic/Latino students and campus organizations.
 Students can also receive specialized guidance and assistance with academic and career advising, tutoring, mentoring, coaching, financial aid and scholarship opportunities.
 For further information, call 443-518-1300 or visit RCF-302.

-Whether deciding on a major, preparing to enter the job market, or considering a career change, career and life planning services are available to students, prospective students, alumni, and community members.
-The college offers a wide range of career and life planning services which help students focus on their values, interests, skills, and personality traits.
-These services include individualized career counseling, special topic workshops, career assessments, and job assistance services.
-The Resource Library is open to the public and provides a variety of job and career materials, including printed resources, video tapes, and computerized self-assessment and career exploration programs.
-For further information, contact the Counseling and Career Services office, room RCF-302 or call 443-518-1340.
+Whether deciding on a major, preparing to enter the job market, or considering a career change, career services are available to students, prospective students, alumni, and community members.
+The college offers a wide range of career services which help students focus on their values, interests, skills, and personality traits.
+These services include individualized career counseling, career assessments, and job assistance services.
+The Resource Library is open to the public and provides a variety of job and career materials, including printed resources and computerized self-assessment and career exploration programs.
+For further information, contact the counseling and career services office, room RCF-302 or call 443-518-1340.
 For additional resources, please visit our website at howardcc.edu/career.

 Employment Counseling is available to students, alumni and community members who are interested in pursuing full time, part time, permanent and temporary positions.

 - HCC Job Connection, online job and internship matching database that can be accessed via the internet at howardcc.edu/career.